The Most Stylish London Hotels for Under $300 a Night

 Photo by Tom Kahler

-• Why we love it: A welcoming lobby coffee shop, sustainable design
+WHY WE LOVE IT: A welcoming lobby coffee shop, sustainable design

 Step into the Pilgrm—about a minute from Paddington Station—and you might wonder whether you got the address wrong and stumbled into a stylish coffee shop.
 There’s no front desk in sight—just a gleaming espresso machine, an artful light fixture, cobalt blue tiles, and a statement mahogany staircase.
-Check-in happens online before guests are whisked up to one of 73 compact but charming rooms, where the decor is intentionally retro (cast-iron radiators, parquet floors, pull-chain toilet) to fit in with the Victorian townhouse surroundings.
-The sustainability-minded designers filled the spaces with upcycled materials sourced from all over the United Kingdom, including a mayor’s office, a psychiatric hospital, an army gym, and even the Natural History Museum.
+Check-in happens online before guests are whisked up to one of 73 compact but charming rooms, where the decor is intentionally retro (cast-iron radiators, parquet floors, pull-chain toilets) to fit in with the Victorian townhouse surroundings.

 Ruby Stella Hotel & Bar draws design inspiration from Charles Dickens.